 I have been a bedside nurse for over 30 years and let me tell you the work is rewarding, but it can be exhausting!
 Often times my legs are so sore and my joints are sore from walking on the cement floors.
 The only saving grace for me is compression socks or stockings.
+We will discuss the best compression stockings for nurses.

 I have worn compression stockings since the beginning of my career.
 When nurses are on their feet all day, they are susceptible to varicose veins.
 There are a couple of criteria that I use when I am buying compression socks.